This post may contain affiliate links. Please read our disclosure policy.

 Make the Sauce:

-- Remove the skillet from heat and whisk in broth (3 cups).
-Place back on heat and cook, stirring constantly, until the mixture comes to a boil, has thickened and is bubbly.
+- Remove the skillet from heat and whisk in broth (2 cups).
+Place back on heat and cook, stirring constantly, until the mixture comes to a boil, has thickened and is bubbly (this step is imperative!
+Be sure the sauce comes to boil.
+If your sauce is still on the thin side, continue to boil until it's thick enough to coat the back of a spoon.)
 Cool sauce for 3-5 minutes.
 (Don't skip this step if the sauce is too hot and you add the sour cream it will curdle it).
-Add sour cream (1 1/2 cups), chilies (1 can), and 1 cup Monterey Jack Cheese and stir until the sauce is smooth and the sour cream is completely dissolved.
+Add sour cream (1 cup), chilies (1 can), and 1 cup Monterey Jack Cheese and stir until the sauce is smooth and the sour cream is completely dissolved.
 Set aside.

 Make the Filling: